Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Optimizations and Refinements

-\heading{Chain-of-Thought} The Chain-of-thought (CoT)~\cite{wei2023chainofthought} prompting explicitly encourages a language model to generate a rationale before it produces a final answer.
+\heading{Chain-of-thought prompting technique} The chain-of-thought (CoT)~\cite{wei2023chainofthought} prompting technique explicitly encourages a language model to generate a rationale before answering.
 This approach has been shown to improve the ability of foundation models to perform complex tasks~\cite{feng2024towards, li2023structured, saparov2022language, wu2023chain}. \sys uses a CoT stage for each LLM-assisted task.

 \heading{Deconstruction} During the code regeneration phase, \sys deconstructs the problem into smaller sub-tasks, a technique that has been shown to improve the ability of foundation models to perform complex reasoning \cite{khot2023decomposed}.
-Before regeneration, \sys uses the generated set of I/O pairs to instruct the LLM to create a natural language description of the final program's functionality.
+Before regeneration, \sys uses the generated set of input-output pairs to instruct the LLM to create a natural language description of the final program's functionality.
 This allows the LLM to sketch an initial plan \cite{nye2021work}, where it pieces together, based on the given examples, what the final module's functionality should be.
-Then, \sys gives this high-level description as part of the regeneration prompt alongside the generated I/O examples, when \sys prompts the LLM to regenerate the library.
-Intuitively, this helps the LLM during synthesis to draw from this high-level description of the program's functionality alongside concrete inputs and outputs.
+Then, \sys gives this high-level description as part of the regeneration prompt alongside the generated input-output examples, when \sys prompts the LLM to regenerate the component.
+Intuitively, this helps the LLM draw from this high-level description of the program's functionality alongside concrete inputs and outputs.